Corfu, Greece Port Guide

 Top Things to Do

-- Stroll through the UNESCO-listed Old Town, admiring its narrow streets and historic buildings.
+- Visit the UNESCO-listed Old Town, with its narrow alleys and historic buildings.

-- Explore the Achilleion Palace, a stunning neoclassical villa built for Empress Elisabeth of Austria.
+- Explore the impressive Achilleion Palace, once the summer retreat of Empress Elisabeth of Austria.

 Typical Weather

 Corfu enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
-The best time to visit is from late spring to early autumn (May to September), when temperatures are warm and ideal for outdoor activities, while the winter months can be quite rainy.
+The best time to visit is from late spring to early autumn (May to September) when the weather is warm and sunny, while winter months can be quite rainy and cool.

 What to Pack